PhyberApex/raspi_info_display/README.md

   - Push button and optional LED connected to GPIO
 - Raspberry Pi OS (Bookworm recommended)
 - No monitor, keyboard, or SSH required — runs fully headless

 ---

+## 🐛 Troubleshooting

+**Script not running?**
+1. Check you enabled SSH/WiFi/user in Pi Imager advanced settings
+2. Verify `firstrun.sh` exists in the boot partition after flashing
+3. Check `/boot/firstrun.log` and `/boot/firstrun-addon.log` for detailed error messages
+4. Ensure all files were copied to the boot partition root (not in subfolders)
+5. Verify the addon call was added correctly to `firstrun.sh`

+**OLED not working?**
+- Verify I2C wiring (SDA to GPIO 2, SCL to GPIO 3)
+- Check that I2C is enabled: `sudo raspi-config` → Interface Options → I2C
+- Test with: `sudo i2cdetect -y 1` (should show device at 0x3c)

+---